seeden/orientose/README.md

-# Orientoose
+# Orientose

-Orientoose is a OrientDB object modeling with support of schemas inspired by mongoose.
+Orientose is a OrientDB object modeling with support of schemas inspired by mongoose.
 Some features of mongoose are used in simplified way.

 ## TR/TD: